 Last month I posted about some of my favorite ways to embellish blank tees and tanks for summer.
-Today I’m going to share a few of the modifications I like to use to jazz up some of my favorite shorts patterns, too – then you’ll be all set to mix and match a fun summer wardrobe for the kids in your life.
+Today I’m going to share a few of the modifications I like to use to modify shorts sewing patterns, too – then you’ll be all set to mix and match a fun summer wardrobe for the kids in your life.
 I’ve used a variety of Peekaboo Patterns for the versions I’m showing here, but if you’ve got a different pattern that you know fits your child well, these would be easy to adapt and use elsewhere.
 Let’s get started!

 1. Knit waistband – who doesn’t love a comfy elastic waistband encased in knit??
 Several of Amy’s patterns feature knit and elastic waists already, so it’s easy to mix and match with a pattern that doesn’t.
 For these polka dot shorts, I actually used the Seaside Scallop Shorts pattern (minus the scallops, more on that in a sec).
 That pattern is drafted with an attached flat front waistband, but I wanted to switch things up.
 I used a strip of rib knit that was 3.5″ tall by about 20″ long.
 I wanted the waistband to lay nice and flat so I didn’t want my strip to be much longer than my elastic.
 (Just make sure that your waistband fabric will stretch enough to fit the shorts and you’ll be good to go.)
 To attach the waistband, I sewed the shorts sides RST to make a loop, and pressed the strip in half along the long side.
 I sewed my elastic (I used 1.25″ elastic here) into a loop and sandwiched it into the ribbing.
 I stretched it to fit the waistband of the shorts, and sewed them together with right sides facing.
 Press the seam down toward the shorts and topstitch if desired (I didn’t topstitch here).
 Instant comfy shorts!